notcoderguy/twitscraper/README.md

 TwitScraper is a Python-based tool to scrape tweets from a specific Twitter user.
 It uses the `twikit` library to interact with the Twitter API and stores the retrieved tweets in a JSON file.

+## To Do

+- [ ] Use FastAPI for a more robust API interface.
+- [ ] Implement a database to store user data and tweets.
+- [ ] Add a web interface for easier interaction.
+- [ ] Implement error handling and logging.
+- [ ] Add unit tests for better code coverage.
+- [ ] Optimize the code for performance.
+- [ ] Add support for scraping tweets from multiple users.
+- [ ] Implement a command-line interface (CLI) for easier usage.

 ## Features

 - Log in to Twitter using cookies or credentials.